-Let’s consider the first reason why this culling system should be improved - It’s improperly tuned.
+Let’s consider the first reason why this culling system should be improved - It’s currently an old, lazy and inefficient implementation.

-Yet at graphics level 01 this is enough to overload the internal limit* and cause it to reduce draw distance to 200 studs even if the device could very easily handle it.
+So at graphics level 01 something like 50 basic blocks is enough to overload the internal limit* and cause it to cull render distance, even if the device could very easily handle it.
+It does not care about context like scene complexity, device strength or developer intent, it just feels like a quick bandaid solution, which destroys a lot of games.

-As you can see in the video above, as more parts come into view the maximum render distance caps at 200.
-Since such a simple scene triggers culling, pretty much every other game also does - they all cross this incredibly low threshold of scene complexity
+If such a simple scene triggers culling, pretty much every other game on roblox also does - they all cross this incredibly low threshold and sit at 200 stud render distance, which is not enough for a lot of games nowadays.

-Another reason the culling system should be improved is to support competitive games that have long range combat, like snipers, air jets, tanks etc. These games become unplayable for players at lower graphics levels, because they require you to see opponents far away.
+The second reason this culling system should be improved is to support competitive games that have long range combat, like snipers, air jets, tanks etc. These games become unplayable for players at lower graphics levels, because they require you to see opponents far away.
+There’s also many games that depend on large views and landscapes to guide the player towards key gameplay locations, a game design choice that becomes obsolete with such render distance limitations

-Roblox has excellent tools to both automatically and manually optimize far away objects - LODs for meshes, terrain and for streamed out objects, great instancing/batching for reused assets that I feel like are being wasted.
-Because in situations where they are most useful (low graphics levels, slow devices) they get culled off by these incredibly small render distances anyway.
+Roblox has excellent tools to both automatically and manually optimize far away objects - LODs for meshes, terrain and for streamed out objects as well as great instancing/batching for reused assets.
+I feel like these features are being wasted, because in situations where they are most useful (low graphics levels, slow devices) they get culled off by these incredibly small render distances anyway.

 I’d much prefer for my worlds to have lower visual quality (like the pictures above) and have continuity instead of cutting off abruptly and showing an empty void.
 And I’d gladly put in extra work to make this happen if any improvements to the engine allowed me to do so, but right now there’s nothing i can do about it, it’s just strictly enforced.